tmarkec/Portafolio-3/README.md

 ### Gitpod and git
  -  I created a repository in Github, named it Portafolio-3, and used the template Code-Institute-org/python-essentials-template
  -  Once the repository is created, click the green button to the right (Gitpod) to open Gitpod
- -  In the terminal, I've used the run.py file provided by the template
+ -  In the terminal, I've used the python3 run.py file provided by the template
+ - At regular appropriate intervals the latest version of the code was saved via the git add and git commit commands.
+Appropriate commit messages were added to control the revisions.
+- The git push command was used to push all committed code and documentation to the repository for secure storage.

 ### Heroku